keithbuhler/keithbuhler.github.io/_posts/2018-05-28-hobbit-names.md

 For bonus effect, you may have also spotted Gandalf (Gandalfr) on this list.

+All this information is on Wikipedia, but it's more fun to stumble across it yourself in context and without warning.

-There you have it.
-Tolkein's Dwarf (and Wizard) names derive from the *Prose Edda*, Part 2, Sections 13 and 14.
+So there you have it.
+Tolkien's Dwarf (and Wizard) names derive from the *Prose Edda*, Part 2, Sections 13 and 14.